TuMicro/nouns-clowder/README.md

 * Removed fractionalization and non nouns-markets.
 * Allowing bidding any amount greater than or equal the minimum bid amount.
+* Some tests were added and some were changed, currently only the bid tests are passing: `npm run testBid`.
+It is a pending task to adapt the rest of the tests.

 ## PartyBid